Mr. Gay World Philippines

 Mr. Gay World Philippines Organization is a non-profit organization that holds a national contest for Filipino delegates for Mr. Gay World.
 Wilbert Ting Tolentino was given the license to be the newest national director in January 2016.
 Christian Lacsamana was the first Filipino delegate appointed by Wilbert Ting Tolentino to represent the Philippines in Malta, in April 2016.
 He was second runner up, the first Filipino to make it that far.
+In March 01, 2024, Wilbert Tolentino announced that Mr. Wayne Renzo is now the new owner of Mr Gay World Philippines.

 Mr Gay World Australia Patrick MacDonald 2016 voluntarily withdrew from the competition.
 Bookmakers placed MacDonald (Surfers Paradise) as the frontrunner with odds of 1.50 and Lacsamana (Philippines) at 2.70.
 When Australia withdrew, Lacsamana's odds globally averaged 1.55, making him the pre-arrival frontrunner according to bookmakers following MacDonald's withdrawal.

-Its mission is to 'modernize' the popular image of gay men and eradicate stereotypes from public perception.
-This will bridge the gap between 'people like us' from the 'others'; and to combat sexual prejudice for human equality and to continue the efforts for HIV/AIDS Early Detection Program and erase the stigma of testing and the disease.
-In the future, through this pageant, it will use its influence for the immediate advancement of HIV/AIDS treatment and research, and use its victors to be the voice of any medical breakthrough.
+The pageant states that its aims include challenging stereotypes about gay men, reducing prejudice, promoting equality, and supporting HIV/AIDS awareness and early testing.
+It also seeks to use its platform to promote HIV/AIDS treatment, research and public education.